rumca-js/Django-link-archive/README_install.md

 Notes:
  - it is best to use on a device with SSD
  - do not use SQLlite for production, or more advanced setups https://docs.djangoproject.com/en/5.0/ref/databases/#sqlite-notes

-# Docker [under constructon]

-Docker image is available at [hub.docker.com](https://hub.docker.com/r/rozbujnik/django-link-archive)

-Notes:

- - the image uses SQLite database
- - currently does not provide background tasks
- - the image uses 'admin' user, with 'admin' password.
-Django can be accessed locally with 127.0.0.1:8000, via browser.

 # Prerequisites